rxseger/homebridge-bme280/README.md

 1. Install Homebridge using `npm install -g homebridge`
 2. Install this plugin `npm install -g trho/homebridge-bme680`
 3. Compile bsec_bme680 executable by following https://github.com/trho/bsec_bme680_linux
-4.  *Copy bsec_bme680 to global node_modules/homebridge-bme680/lib*
-5.  *Copy bsec_iaq.config to homebridge storagePath (e.g. ~./homebridge)*
+4.  *Copy bsec_bme680 and bsec_iaq.config to homebridge storagePath (e.g. ~./homebridge)*
-4. Update your configuration file - see below for an example
+5. Update your configuration file - see below for an example

 Connect the BME680 chip to the I2C bus